How to Use Rent-to-Income Ratio to Choose Incredible Tenants

 Protect Against Unqualified Applicants

-Now, perhaps the landlord has decided that there’s one applicant that they’d like to give the lease to, but the person doesn’t have a stellar rent-to-income ratio.
-In these cases, the landlord can take a few different actions:
+If a landlord has decided that there’s one applicant that they’d like to give the lease to, but the person doesn’t have a stellar rent-to-income ratio, the landlord can take a few different actions including:

-• Set up Automatic Payments – Landlords can work with rental management software to set up automatically recurring rental payments.
-The rent will come out of the tenant’s bank account on the same day every month, taking the initiative to pay out of the renter’s hands.
+• Set-up automatic payments – landlords can work with rental management software to set up automatically recurring rental payments.
+The rent will come out of the tenant’s bank account on the same day every month, taking the initiative to pay out of the renter’s hands and potentially helping to ensure this amount gets paid first

-• Require Rental Insurance – There are certain services, such as LeaseGuarantee, that the landlord or tenant can purchase.
-These insurance services make sure that the landlord will continue to get paid the amount that was agreed upon, even if the tenant doesn’t pay or skips out on the rent.
+• Require rental insurance – services such as LeaseGuarantee, can be purchased to help make sure that the landlord will continue to get paid the amount that was agreed upon, even if the tenant doesn’t pay or skips out on the rent

-• Ask for a Higher Security Deposit – Requiring a higher security deposit can help protect the landlord from missed payments, an unplanned vacancy, or an eviction.
+• Ask for a higher security deposit – a higher security deposit can help protect the landlord from missed payments, an unplanned vacancy, or an eviction.
+Be sure to check your local laws for information regarding the maximum security deposit you can ask for

-• Require a Co-signer – A co-signer is someone who signs the lease and will take over the financial responsibility of the rent if the tenant fails to pay.
-Requiring a co-signer can be one way to make sure that the rent is always paid, regardless of whether the tenant takes the initiative or not.
+• Require a co-signer – a co-signer is someone who signs the lease and will take over the financial responsibility of the rent if the tenant fails to pay.
+Requiring a co-signer can be one way to make sure that the rent is always paid